-Volume of inoculum: The volume of urine that is inoculated onto a culture medium affects the limit of detection of bacteriuria (see Chapter 7.5 for diagnostic significance).
+Volume of inoculum: The volume of urine that is inoculated onto a culture medium affects the limit of detection of bacteriuria (see Section 7.5 for diagnostic significance).

 At least 10 colonies/plate are needed for a statistically reproducible detection of growth.
-A minimum of 10 colonies/plate corresponds to 10^4 CFU/mL (10^7 CFB/L) using a 1- μ L inoculum, but at 10^3 CFU/mL (10^6 CFB/L) a 10- μ L inoculum is needed for 10 colonies/plate.
-If a reproducible colony count at 10^2 CFU/mL (10^5 CFB/L) is needed, a volume of 100 μ L must be inoculated [15, 16, 41, 42].
+A minimum of 10 colonies/ plate corresponds to 10^4 CFU/mL (10^7 CFB/L) using a 1-μL inoculum, but at 10^3 CFU/mL (10^6 CFB/L) a 10-μL inoculum is needed for 10 colonies/plate.
+If a reproducible colony count at 10^2 CFU/mL (10^5 CFB/L) is needed, a volume of 100 μL must be inoculated [15, 16, 41, 42].
 Specific microbiology advice is necessary in locations with minimal resource for the practical inoculation volumes.
 External quality assessment has shown that there is a great variation in the methodology of performing conventional urine cultures despite attempts at standardisation.

 Inoculation procedure: After mixing the urine gently, the end of a sterile 10 μ L calibrated loop is dipped in the urine just below the surface and removed vertically without carrying urine on the shank.
-This is then inoculated on the agar medium and spread by using one of the recommended methods described in Figure 7-1 (a,b).
-For urine samples collected by invasive procedures (e.g. SPA), 100 μ L must be inoculated over the entire surface of the plate using a sterile spreader as described in Figure 7-1 (c).
+This is then inoculated on the agar medium and spread by using one of the recommended methods described in Figure 7A, B. For urine samples collected by invasive procedures (e.g. SPA), 100 μ L must be

-Figure 7-1.
-Inoculation of a culture plate
+Figure 7: Inoculation of a culture plate.
 The images were modified from [41].
-Both method (a) or (b) of streaking urine for colony count using a 10- μ L calibrated loop are recommended.
-These include dragging the loop over the radius (a) or the diameter (b) of the agar plate and streaking perpendicularly from top to bottom.
-For inoculation of a 100 μ L volume, the spreader method (c) is recommended because of large urine volume.
+Both method (A) or (B) of streaking urine for colony count using a 10- μ L calibrated loop are recommended.
+These include dragging the loop over the radius (A) or the diameter (B) of the agar plate and streaking perpendicularly from top to bottom.
+For inoculation of a 100 μ L volume, the spreader method (C) is recommended because of large urine volume.
 Spread the inoculum over the entire medium surface back and forth while rotating the plate.